-This extension will attempt to support any extension that is integrated into Sphinx's repository.
-The following extensions are currently supported:
+This extension will attempt to support any extension that is integrated in Sphinx's main source repository.
+The following section shows the status of each of these extensions:

-Туре Notes
+Type Notes

 sphinx.ext.autodoc Supported.

 While support for autodocs has been included in this extension, only a limited

 amount of examples and testing has been done to verify its capabilities.
 If an

 issue is observed when using an autodoc feature, please confirm an expected

 result using an html build then report the issue.

 sphinx.ext.autosectionlabel Supported

 sphinx.ext.autosummary Supported

 sphinx.ext.coverage N/A

 sphinx.ext.doctest Supported

 sphinx.ext.duration Supported

 sphinx.ext.extlinks Supported

 sphinx.ext.githubpages N/A

 sphinx.ext.graphviz Supported

 sphinx.ext.ifconfig Supported

 sphinx.ext.imgconverter N/A

 sphinx.ext.imgmath Supported

 sphinx.ext.inheritance_diagram Supported

 sphinx.ext.intersphinx Limited support.

 Users should have no issues when using external modules via

 intersphinx_mapping.
 When building with publishing enabled, this

 extension will generate an objects.inv inventory file which can be used by

 other documentation sets.
 At this time, only document names and standard

 references are supported.
 A generated inventory file is not published to a

 Confluence instance.

 sphinx.ext.jsmath Unsupported.

 Confluence does not support the injection of JavaScript into a page in most

 scenarios.

 sphinx.ext.linkcode Unsupported.

 This extension only supports injecting references for the html builder.

 sphinx.ext.mathjax Unsupported.

 Confluence does not support the injection of JavaScript into a page in most

 scenarios.

 sphinx.ext.napoleon Supported

 sphinx.ext.todo Supported

 sphinx.ext.viewcode Unsupported.

 This extension only supports injecting references for the html builder.